HyDROSLab/EF5-Container/README.md

-# EF5-Containers
+# EF5-Container
-Containerized versions of EF5 for research and operational applications.
+Containerized version of EF5 for research applications.

-A stand-alone EF5 container.
+This container includes a stand-alone EF5 built in Ubuntu.